karljohns0n/nginx-more/README.md

 #> yum downgrade nginx-more
 ```

 Note that you cannot install nginx-more if nginx package is already installed on your system because both packages provide nginx binary and configurations.
-You need to choose between nginx-more OR nginx from CentOS / EPEL/ Nginx repository.
+You need to choose between nginx-more OR nginx from CentOS / EPEL / Nginx repository.
 Nginx-more is compiled using a more recent GCC version than the others and it provides lots of ready-to-go WordPress / Laravel configurations.
 If nginx is already installed, it's possible to swap from nginx to nginx-more with a simple yum command, although be careful with your inplace configurations.
 A new install is recommended.

 ```bash
 #> yum swap nginx nginx-more